skalenetwork/documentation/validators/node-api.md

 /api/{API_VERSION}/{GROUP_NAME}/{METHOD_NAME}
 ```

-## Public/private APIs
+## Allowed APIs

 Methods that are marked as `ALLOWED` could be safely used by validators directly or by their custom tools.
-Usage examples are available for public APIs.
+Usage examples are available for `ALLOWED` APIs only.

-Direct use:

 - `ALLOWED` - API is safe to use directly by custom tools
-- `NOT ALLOWED` - API shouldn't be used directly
+- `NOT RECOMMENDED` - This API changes the state of the node and should be used only if you're really confident of what you're doing

 ## REST JSON API